0x77ff/Byte-Stealer/README.md

 • Steal Discord token from all types of installation 🔘
 • Auto Screenshot as .png 🖼️
 • Records 5s clip from webcam as .avi 🎥
+• Records 5s clip from mic as .wav 🎤
 • Crypto Wallet Stealer: Exodus👾, More soon
 ```
 # Discord Screenshots: